 Entries tagged with competition

-Do you have any idea who your real competitors are?February 15th, 2012
+Do you have any idea who your real competitors are?May 3rd, 2014

 Your competitive set may be a lot different than you think.

-Years ago, when I was young and stupid and working for a big advertising agency, I was part of a team that pitched a big television campaign for a packaged goods company.
-We spent weeks on a flashy presentation (quite literally: it was 1999, and using Flash in a boardroom presentation was still considered cutting-edge), packed the room with black turtleneck-wearing hipsters, and did the elaborate ad agency tapdance.
-We had feelers out at the 3 other agencies we knew were in the running and were certain we'd totally outperformed them in every way.
+Years ago, when I was young and stupid and working for a big advertising agency, I was a junior ween on a team pitching a big campaign to a packaged goods company.
+We spent weeks on a flashy presentation, packed the room with black turtleneck-wearing hipsters, and did the elaborate agency tapdance.
+We had feelers out at the 3 other shops we knew were in the running and were certain we'd totally outperformed them in every way.

 We didn't get the business.
 Neither did any of the other agencies.
-It went to a couple of guys we'd never heard of who'd invested in some digital equipment and some super-creative spec work, and offered the client a whole set of commercials for less than we'd budgeted for a single spot.
-And it turned out that the client was sick of high-octane presentations that tended to have little or nothing to do with the quality of the final product.
+It went to a couple of guys we'd never heard of who'd done some super-creative spec work and offered the client a whole set of commercials for less than we'd budgeted for a single spot.
+The client, sick unto death of high-octane presentations that always promised more than big agencies ever delivered, decided to take a risk with the unknowns.

-These days, I'm on the other side of the equation: Half the time we get a new client, it's because some marketing/design company pitched them on a website that was going to cost $30,000 and take 3 months to build, with an incremental $1500 tacked on for connecting their Twitter feed to their Facebook page.
-Sooner or later, the client expresses their incredulity to someone else, who says "Why don't you just call Sarah at StayAwake, because she can at least tell you if that's realistic."
+These days, I'm on the other side of the equation: Half the time I get a new client, it's because some marketing/design company pitched them on a website that was going to cost $30,000 and take 3 months to build, with an incremental $1500 tacked on for connecting their Twitter feed to their Facebook page.
+Sooner or later, the client expresses their incredulity to someone else, who says "Why don't you just call Sarah, because she can at least tell you if that's realistic."

 A different economy means different choices

-And don't forget that your customers may not see your competitive set the same way you do.
-In my experience, above, we naively assumed that the client was only going to consider other 'big agencies' - but they were looking at a much broader set of possibilities.
+And customers may not see your competitive set the same way you do.
+In the situation I described above, we naively assumed that the client was only going to consider other 'big agencies' - but they were looking at a much broader set of possibilities.

 Defining your competitive set